Battle of Pulo Aura: Battle

 Royal George had a sailor named Hugh Watt killed, another man wounded, and suffered some damage to her hull.
 None of the other British ships or any of the French reported anything worse than superficial damage in the engagement.
 At 14:00, Linois abandoned the action and ordered his squadron to haul away with the wind and sail eastwards, away from the convoy, under all sail.
 Determined to maintain the pretence of the presence of warships, Dance ordered the ships flying naval ensigns, including his flagship Earl Camden, to chase the French.
 None of the merchant ships could match the French speed, but an attempt at a chase would hopefully dissuade the French from returning.
-For two hours, Dance's squadron followed Linois, Hope coming close to catching Aventurier but ultimately unable to overtake the brig.
+For two hours, Dance's squadron followed Linois, Hope coming close to catching Avonturier but ultimately unable to overtake the brig.
 At 16:00, Dance decided to gather his scattered ships and return to his former heading rather than risk attack from other raiders or lose sight of his convoy in the darkness.
 By 20:00, the entire British convoy had anchored at the entrance to the Straits of Malacca.
 On 28 February, the British ships of the line HMS Sceptre and Albion joined them in the Strait and conducted them safely to Saint Helena in the South Atlantic.